asgardphp/docs/orm-orm.md

 		]
 	]);

-The and here is optional and can be reduced to:
+The "and" is optional here and can be reduced to:

 	$orm->where([
 		'foo' => 2,